mukta-strot/mukta-strot.github.io/README.md

 - [मराठी शब्द (Marathi Shabd)](https://mukta-strot.github.io/marathi-shabd/) (under development)

-some other projects/ideas that are right now in my head -
+**Other ideas** that are right now in my head.
+The list will keep on growing as I get more ideas.

 - geographical maps in Marathi (digital and printable)
 - star maps (astronomical maps) in Marathi (digital and printable)